Five Habits of Good Gardeners

 #2 Observing your garden

 No one has ever taught me how to be a gardener.
-I learnt how to plant and tend a garden by doing it, and I’ve been tending plants and growing food since I was very young.
+I learnt how to plant and tend a garden by doing it, and I’ve been tending plants and growing food since I was very young (read more on my gardening journey here).
 I thought I knew a lot about growing food when I first started Leaf Root Fruit back in 2014.
 I quickly discovered there was so much more that I didn’t know.
 Running the business presented me with an opportunity to observe and experiment across a whole range of food gardens.

 I quickly began to see what mattered when it comes to gardening and more importantly what didn’t.
 It accelerated my learning very rapidly.
 I consolidated this learning by recording my observations.
 Recording data allowed me to observe patterns, identify successes and avoid repeating any failures.